South Eastern franchise: 2006: Southeastern (Govia)

 In December 2003 the SRA announced that Danish State Railways/Stagecoach, FirstGroup, Govia and MTR/Sea Containers had been shortlisted to bid for the replacement Integrated Kent franchise that would also incorporate services on High Speed 1 out of St Pancras.
 In November 2005 the Department for Transport (DfT) announced that Govia had been awarded the franchise, with the services operated by South Eastern Trains transferred to London & South Eastern Railway Limited, branded as Southeastern, on 1 April 2006.

 The franchise was let for an initial eight years, with a two-year option dependent on performance targets being met.
 In December 2008, as part of the franchise agreement, operation of services on the Redhill to Tonbridge Line passed to Southern.
 High Speed 1 services began on 14 December 2009.
 Having met the performance criteria, in March 2011 the DfT granted Govia a two-year franchise extension until March 2014.

 Following the DfT's review after the cancellation of the InterCity West Coast franchise process, extensions were granted to the franchises coming due for renewal, with Southeastern's franchise extended until June 2018.
 It was further extended a number of times.

 In June 2017 the DfT announced that an Abellio/East Japan Railway Company/Mitsui & Co consortium, incumbent Govia, Stagecoach and Trenitalia had been shortlisted for the next franchise, which was once again named the South Eastern franchise.
 In August 2017, Trenitalia withdrew citing a desire to concentrate its resources on its bid for the West Coast Partnership.
 In February 2018, it was announced that Alstom would take a 20% shareholding in the Stagecoach company.
 In April 2019, Stagecoach was disqualified from the bidding because they did not meet pensions rules.

 On 7 August 2019, the franchise competition was cancelled and the DfT instead took up a further extension.
 The franchise was due to cease on 31 March 2020 until a new contract was agreed on 30 March 2020, running for up to two years.

 2021: Southeastern (DfT)

-In September 2021, Transport Secretary Grant Shapps announced that Southeastern's contract would end on 16 October 2021, with operations transferred to the DfT OLR Holdings-owned operator of last resort, SE Trains, which is continuing to operate under the Southeastern name.
+In September 2021, Transport Secretary Grant Shapps announced that Southeastern's contract would end on 16 October 2021, with operations transferred to the DfT OLR Holdings-owned operator of last resort, Southeastern, which is continuing to operate under the Southeastern name.
 This followed an investigation conducted by the Department for Transport which found that, since October 2014, Southeastern had failed to return over £25 million of taxpayer funding.

-SE Trains contract runs until 17 October 2027.
+Southeastern's contract runs until 17 October 2027.